In this article, we are going to delve into page builders’ capabilities.

 Templates can be saved for later reuse, or even exported for use on another website.

-Elementor templates are divided into two types: blocks and pages.
+Elementor also divided its templates into two groups, blocks, and pages.

-Blocks are single section templates that we can insert into a page.
-There are blocks for contact forms, call to action buttons, FAQ’s, etc.
+Blocks are templates made for a single section that we can insert into a page.

-Thanks to the Theme Builder, it is possible to structure the entire website, not just each page and its content, including the headers, the footers, the page templates, etc.
+Thanks to the Theme Builder, it is possible to structure the entire website, not just a single page.
+We can build headers, footers, page templates, etc.

 While Elementor already included this tool in its previous versions, Divi has incorporated it as of version 4.0, allowing now to do tasks that, previously, could only be done by code.